24900507/M4/README.md

 }
 ```
 ## OUTPUT
+how are you?
-Total number of words: 4
+Total number of words: 3

 ## RESULT
 Thus the program to count the total number of words in a given string using do While loop has been executed successfully